What is a Keto Diet – and How Can You Incorporate CBD into it?

 What is the Keto Diet?

-Keto is short for ketogenic, and this diet is one centered around a low carbohydrate and high fat intake.
+Keto is short for ketogenic, and this diet is centered around a low carbohydrate and high fat intake.
 In some ways, it is quite similar to the Atkins Diet or any other low-carb diet.

 When you drastically reduce your carbohydrate intake this way, your body enters a metabolic state called ketosis, where the body becomes much more efficient at burning fat for energy.
 Moreover, the fat is turned into ketones in the liver, supplying energy for the brain.